 If a person believes that it does not matter what he eats, how much he eats, or whatever he eats, whether he ever gets any exercise, or that his sleep patterns matter not at all—will not that person be subject to what that lifestyle produces?
-In the same manner, if a person believes that he should study into his reaction to certain foods, how much he eats, his exercise and sleep patterns, and carefully stays within them (that is, at least, what he has discovered works for him)—will he not, too, produce what he finds as good results to him?
+In the same manner, if a person believes that he should study into his reaction to certain foods, how much he eats, his exercise, and sleep patterns, and carefully stays within them (that is, at least, what he has discovered works for him)—will he not, too, produce what he finds as good results to him?

-These questions loosely illustrate major principles given, and expounded upon, in the very Word of God.
+These questions loosely illustrate major principles given and expounded upon in the very Word of God.
 To give you a couple of these principles:

 This is the controlling principle of God's judgment.
 God bases His judgment on evidence.
 Deeds give evidence to what is in the person's heart.

-The very basis of The Way taught in the Bible is that obedience to law produces the good life.
+The very basis of the way taught in the Bible is that obedience to law produces the good life.
 Now "laws," as I am using the term here, are those forces whose actions or reactions occur consistently according to nature.
 Because laws are consistent, they can be depended upon to produce exactly what they were intended to produce—for good or bad—for those who exercise their powers.
 There is no need of the knowledge of laws, if we are going to carelessly ignore them.
-Thus, it is vain to yearn for a better life, if we choose to ignore the commands for the good life (or for the good that life can produce).
-That is, IF obedience to the laws and principles that produce the "good" are not used.
+Thus, it is vain to yearn for a better life if we choose to ignore the commands for the good life (or for the good that life can produce).
+That is, if obedience to the laws and principles that produce the "good" are not used.

 Taken as a whole, the proverb teaches us that there is a place in life for both youth and old age.
-That is, one is not inherently better than the other is.
+That is, one is not inherently better than the other.
 Each has its share of positives and negatives.
 Each can be made better by taking proper advantage of the positives.
 But, conversely, each can be made worse by ignoring the positives.

-Instead, the immature youth (and all of us have been this way) are lured into carelessly thinking that the strength will always be there, or failing (again, carelessly) to think about it at all.
-The youth may not actually say to themselves, "I am going to do all that I can to destroy my health."
+Instead, the immature youth—and all of us have been this way—are lured into carelessly thinking that the strength will always be there, or failing (again, carelessly) to think about it at all.
+The youth may not actually say to themselves, "I'm going to do all that I can to destroy my health."
 No, we simply ignore the evidence all around us.

 There is an interesting word picture, in this regard, that appears in Amos 6:1-6.
 This is not in regard to health.
 In this case, it is in regard to what is going on within the culture of Israel.
-He is describing the people who are living within it; and I think this pretty much conforms to the way most of us are in regards to spiritual, mental, and physical health.
+He is describing the people who are living within it, and I think this pretty much conforms to the way most of us are in regards to spiritual, mental, and physical health.

-In other words, are the Israelite kingdoms any better than these people were—who at one time were powerful and mighty nations, in the glorious strength of their youth.
+In other words, are the Israelite kingdoms any better than these people were—who at one time were powerful and mighty nations, in the glorious strength of their youth?

 The reason that God points to these cities is that they had fallen from their great and glorious strength; and now they were no longer great, powerful, strong, vigorous, and influential.
 The glorious strength of their youth was gone.
 And God is pointing out these people to them to say, "Do you think this can't happen to you?"

-[That is, living the good life.]
-5 That chant to the sound of the viol, and invent to themselves instruments of music, like David.
-6 That drink wine in bowls, and anoint themselves with the chief ointments; but they are not grieved for the affliction of Joseph.
+Amos 6:4-6 [Those] who lie on beds of ivory, and stretch out on your couches, eat lambs from the flock and calves from the midst of the stall [That is, living the good life.]; who sing idly to the sound of stringed instruments, and invent for themselves musical instruments like David; who drink wine from bowls, and anoint themselves with the best ointments, but are not grieved for the affliction of Joseph.

-So there they are, in the strength of their youth and the glory of their power, and they are "partying while Rome burns" (as it were).
+So there they are, in the strength of their youth and the glory of their power, and they are partying while Rome burns, as it were.

 It is the very fact that little or nothing is done to extend the good health that proves the carelessness.
-Instead—the constant appearance of evidence (in the form of poor health in many, many old people) and the very strong possibility of the youth preserving it—if that is ignored they also end up just like that.
+Instead, the constant appearance of evidence in the form of poor health in many, many old people and the very strong possibility of the youth preserving it—if that is ignored they also end up just like that.

 When we reflect back on our youth, most of us will admit that we pretty much ignored the things that we did know tended to produce good health.
-We may not have known many of the specifics then; but all of us were aware of many generalities regarding good health.
-There is not a single one of us that was completely in the dark, and in total ignorance.
+We may not have known many of the specifics then, but all of us were aware of many generalities regarding good health.
+There is not a single one of us that was completely in the dark and in total ignorance.
 None of us is guiltless.
 None of us can escape the power of the law.
 Laws are going to work regardless of us.

 Now turn with me to a scripture that we used in this series once before.
 In Romans 2, and we are going to read this, beginning in verse 6.
 I already quoted a portion of this to you, a little bit earlier, as being one of the fundamental principles of how God judges.
 Now we are going to see it right in its context, and lead up to the conclusion that I want for right here.